paperclip-ui/legacy-paperclip/packages/paperclip-website/docs/visual-regression-tooling.md

 ![alt report summary](./assets/html-report.png)

-You can navigate this report to find code that's dead or isn't covered for visual changes.
+You can navigate this report to find code that's dead or isn't covered for visual testing.
 Here's what a file looks like:

 ![alt report summary](./assets/button-report.png)